Ty-HA/donorChain/README.md

 - **Secure Transactions**: Utilizes Ethereum blockchain for secure and immutable transactions.
 - **Rewarding**: Donors receive rewards for their contributions, incentivizing continued support for the causes they care about.
 - **Admin dashboard**: An administrative dashboard allows authorized admin to manage and monitor the platform effectively.
+- **Association dashboard**: An administrative dashboard allows authorized associations to manage the donations its received, they can transfer funds to a professional, check their balance etc.
+- **Proof SBT for Donor**: they got a unique SBT to prove their donation

 # Stack